SYK-08/nuttx/README.md

   > which are expected to fail.
 In these cases you will see an error message
   > from make followed by "(ignored)."
 You should also ignore these messages

-**CAUTION**:  This size reduction was accomplished by removing all setting from the `.config` file that were at the default value. `make olddefconfig` can regenerate the original `.config` file by simply restoring those default settings.
+**CAUTION**:  This size reduction was accomplished by removing all settings from the `.config` file that were at the default value. `make olddefconfig` can regenerate the original `.config` file by simply restoring those default settings.
 The underlying assumption here is, of course, that the default